 A caveat to this analysis is that, in using satellite ocean color data, it is not possible to detect subsurface chlorophyll maxima, which are known to exist in certain regions of the Southern Ocean [Holm-Hansen et al., 2005; Tripathy et al., 2015].
-Therefore we cannot
+Therefore, we cannot use our analysis to draw any conclusions on the location or variability of known subsurface chlorophyll maxima [Ward et al., 2007], and make the distinction now that only surface blooms are considered, hereafter just referred to as blooms.

-As touched upon in the introduction, the representation of iron and its transport in 264 this method is a simplification.
-Ideally this study would be performed using tracers in 265 a high-resolution, fully coupled biogeochemical model, but the computational resources 266 required for this would be extreme.
-Such a study would need a coupled model at a res-267 olution high enough to formally resolve the small-scale circulation features that occur 268 around the islands at the center of this study.
-As such, the analysis presented in our re-269 sults and discussion is restricted to consider only potential iron advection and consequent 270 fertilization.
-271
+As touched upon in section 1, the representation of iron and its transport in this method is a simplification.
+Ideally, this study would be performed using tracers in a high-resolution, fully coupled biogeochemical model, but the computational resources required for this would be extreme.
+Such a study would need a coupled model at a resolution high enough to formally resolve the small-scale circulation features that occur around the islands at the center of this study.
+As such, the analysis presented in our results and discussion is restricted to consider only potential iron advection and consequent fertilization.